Johann Sebastian von Drey: Works

 In 1832 appeared his "Neue Untersuchungen über die Konstitutionen und Kanones der Apostel", later updated by von Funk.
 Just then his principal work, in three volumes, appeared: "Die Apologetik als wissenschaftliche Nachweisung der Göttlichkeit des Christentums in seiner Erscheinung" (1838–1847).

 Like Möhler, Hefele, and von Funk, he was a critical historian.
-But Drey also gave to the systematic theology of this school its peculiar stamp, equi-distinct from Traditionalism and Rationalism, recognizing on the one hand the objective facts in the history of Revelation and the tradition from generation to generation, maintaining on the other the rights of our natural reason and of philosophical speculation, with all due loyalty to dogma.
-Johannes von Kuhn and Schanz faithfully followed in the path marked out by Drey.
+But Drey also gave to the systematic theology of this school its stamp, equi-distinct from Traditionalism and Rationalism, recognizing on the one hand the objective facts in the history of Revelation and the tradition from generation to generation, maintaining on the other the rights of natural reason and of philosophical speculation, with all due loyalty to dogma.
+Johannes von Kuhn and Schanz followed in the path marked out by Drey.